An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-\begin{proof} We use notations from the proof of Corollary \ref{cor:Wmart}: $\rP$ and $\rP^*$ denote respectively the distribution of a GW tree $\tau$ with offspring distribution $p$ and of a Kesten's tree $\tau^*$ associated to $p$.
+\begin{proof}[Proof of Theorem~\ref{theo:ks}] We use notations from the proof of Corollary \ref{cor:Wmart}: $\rP$ and $\rP^*$ denote respectively the distribution of a BGW tree $\tau$ with offspring distribution $p$ and of a Kesten's tree $\tau^*$ associated with $p$.
 According to \reff{eq:P*P}, for all $n\geq 0$:

-This implies that $(W_n, n\geq 0)$ converges $\rP$-a.s. (this is already in Lemma \ref{lem:a-Pw=0}) and $\rP^*$-a.s. to $W$ taking values in $[0,+\infty ]$.
+This implies that $(W_n, n\geq 0)$ converges $\rP$-a.s.\ (this is already in Lemma \ref{lem:a-Pw=0}) and $\rP^*$-a.s.\ to $W$ taking values in $[0,+\infty ]$.
 According to Theorem 4.3.3 in \cite{d:pte}, we get that for any measurable subset $B$ of $\T$:

 Taking $B=\Omega$ in the previous equality gives:

 So we shall study the behavior of $W$ under $\rP^*$, which turns out to be (almost) elementary.
 We first use a similar description as \reff{eq:def-Z} to describe $(z_n(\tau^*), n\in \N)$.